← Back to Blog

 FuseGov in One Sentence

-FuseGov is a governance layer that intercepts high-impact actions and enforces context-aware policy before those actions reach production systems.
+FuseGov is the Operational Authenticity Layer: a runtime infrastructure that intercepts high-impact agent actions and enforces context-aware policy before those actions reach production systems.

 It's not a firewall.
 It's not an API gateway.
 It's not IAM.